 A 'case manager' will lead any investigation.
-This will be the headteacher, or the chair of governors where the headteacher is the subject of the allegation.
+This will be the Headteacher or Acting Headteacher, or the Chair of governors where the Headteacher or Acting Headteacher, is the subject of the allegation.
 The case manager will be identified at the earliest opportunity.